Ne00n/bird-spawner-3000/README.md

 # bird-spawner-3000

 Invasion of the Birds Expansion for pipe-builder-3000: https://github.com/Ne00n/pipe-builder-3000/ </br>
-Configures bird2 with OSPF on all nodes, based on measured latency.
+Configures bird2 with OSPF on all nodes, for the lowest latency between the servers.

 **Dependencies**<br />
 pip3 install netaddr<br />